Lucas Cruikshank: Other YouTube work

 Cruikshank was originally a part of JKL Productions, a group comprising twins Jon and Katie Smet and Lucas Cruikshank, their cousin.
 Cruikshank formally left the group and deleted his individual videos.
 In January 2009 he set up his own channel, called "lucas", in which he appeared as himself.
 Between 2013 and 2014, Cruikshank partnered with Jennifer Veal to produce a series of videos on the channel, which was renamed "Lucas and Jenny," adding to the duo's popularity.
 After Jenny left the channel in November 2014, Cruikshank reverted the channel name back to "lucas" and continued to release vlogs.
-In April 2019, Cruikshank's channel name was changed to "Lucas", and currently sees over 3 million subscribers as of 2020.
+In April 2019, Cruikshank's channel name was changed to "Lucas", and currently sees over 3 million subscribers as of 2025.

 Cruikshank made an appearance on Brandon Rogers' Four Million Subscriber Freakout video after the latter gained four million subscribers as of June 2018.

 Personal life

 Cruikshank came out publicly as gay in a YouTube video released August 20, 2013, saying, "I'm gay.
 I feel so weird saying it on camera.
 But my family and friends have known for like three years.

 I just haven't felt the need to announce it on the Internet."
-Cruikshank met his current boyfriend, Australian model Matthew Fawcus, "from afar" at a gay club, and the two were introduced by fellow gay YouTuber Kingsley.
-The pair have been dating since March 18, 2013.
+Cruikshank met his current boyfriend, Australian model Matthew Fawcus, "from afar" at a gay club, and the two were introduced by fellow YouTuber Kingsley.
+The pair began dating on March 18, 2013.
+They are now married.

-One of Lucas' brothers, Jacob, also makes videos on YouTube.
-They regularly collaborate on videos, and have also collaborated on a podcast.